andrei-m-code/net-core-push-notifications/README.md

 ## Apple Push Notifications

-To send notifications to Apple devices you have to create a publisher profile and pass necessary parameters to ApnSender constructor.:
+To send notifications to Apple devices you have to create a publisher profile and pass necessary parameters to ApnSender constructor.
+Apn Sender will create and sign JWT token and attach it to every request to Apple servers:
 1. p8privateKey - p8 certificate generated in itunes.
 Just 1 line string without spaces, ----- or line breaks.
 2. privateKeyId - 10 digit p8 certificate id.
 Usually a part of a downloadable certificate filename e.g. AuthKey_IDOFYOURCR.p8</param>
 3. teamId - Apple 10 digit team id from itunes